Motoring and Vehicle Crime

-- Successfully defending a drunk in charge of a motor vehicle matter on the basis that the offence was not committed on a road or other public place.
+- Defending a drunk in charge of a motor vehicle matter on the basis that the offence was not committed on a road or other public place.

 - Prosecuting MP for Wakefield Imran Khan’s failed appeal against conviction for speeding.

-- The successful prosecution of an appeal against conviction involving the use of a mobile phone whilst driving.
+- Prosecution of an appeal against conviction involving the use of a mobile phone whilst driving.

 - Defending a charge of failing to provide a specimen for analysis on the basis of a reasonable excuse: a needle phobia.